whatshap/whatshap/README.md

 --------------

 * same as above, but sorted by read name
-* stable sort is used, that is, identically named reads are sorted by position
+* stable sort is used, that is, identically named reads are sorted in the same way they were output by the getEnds script

 wif
 ---